Best Image Comics Characters Of All Time

 Intro to Image Comics and the Best Characters

 Image Comics may be new to some readers, but others have been enjoying these iconic characters since 1992.
 Started as a response to the similar styles of DC and Marvel, Image Comics seeks to tell different stories.
-Instead of looking to always tell the superhero story, Image Comics uses titles like The Walking Dead, Saga, and Spawn to explore more depth to the medium.
+Instead of looking to always tell the superhero story, Image Comics uses titles like The Walking Dead (which released a box set), Saga, and Spawn to explore more depth to the medium.

 An interesting side of Image Comics is the way they handle copyright ownership.
 Marvel and DC own the rights to characters published under each name.
 That means Marvel owns Spider-Man and the Fantastic Four, whereas DC owns the rights to Batman and Wonder Woman.
 In theory, this allows each publisher rights over what gets published and written.
 Rather than hold onto the rights to each individual IP, or intellectual property, Image Comics allows the creators to keep them.
 This trust allows creators do handle their creation as they see best.